bcbi/PredictMD.jl/CONTRIBUTING.md

 end
 ```

-On the other hand, to set the version number to `v4.0.0-DEV`, edit `src/base/version.jl` to look like this:
+On the other hand, to set the version number to `v4.0.0-DEV`, edit `src/base/version.jl` to look like this. **Remember to include "-DEV" at the end of the version number.**
 ```julia
 const VERSION = try
     convert(VersionNumber, "v4.0.0-DEV")